DataDog/integrations-extras/docontrol/README.md

 #### Create a Datadog integration in DoControl

-1. Obtain Datadog API key and Application key from [Datadog portal](https://app.datadoghq.com/organization-settings/api-keys) as described above
+1. Obtain an API key and Application key from [Datadog](https://app.datadoghq.com/organization-settings/api-keys) as described above.

 2. In DoControl [Dashboard->Settings->Workflows->Secrets](https://app.docontrol.io/settings/workflows?tab=Secrets) add your Datadog API key as a new secret